 Yes, there are many scenarios where you would not need a loop to be executed.
 You can very well delete the Update function from the script if you don’t need it.
 For example, when you need to reduce the health of the player when he collides against the obstacle, you don’t need the update function you can use the OncollissionEnter function for this.

 Even though Update is the most used function in Unity scripts.
 It’s better to avoid it whenever possible.
 Like if you have a condition inside the Update that doesn’t need to be checked every frame you can put the script outside the Update function and call it when required.
 For example, if you need to increase the ammo count when the player picks up the ammo pack you don’t have to put this condition inside the Update.
 If you put it inside the Update with an if statement then the Update checks for the condition in every frame which is not required.

 Hope I have cleared all your doubts on the Unity Update function.
 If not leave it in the comments below and I will update the article.
-If you like the article please share it with your friends and community.
-You can also join our Facebook group to make your first game in 10 days.
+If you like the article, please share it with your friends and community.